JensRantil/jensrantil.github.io/content/python-servers.rst

 The above said, a server requires strict testing to make sure you can be confident that server works as expected.
 Since Python is a dynamically types language, this puts an extra pressure on testing.
-Using test coverage as a metric is almost must.
+Using test coverage as a metric is almost a must.